VT52

-The VT50 was a CRT-based computer terminal introduced by Digital Equipment Corporation (DEC) in July 1974.
+The VT50 is a CRT-based computer terminal that was introduced by Digital Equipment Corporation (DEC) in July 1974.
 It provided a display with 12 rows and 80 columns of upper-case text, and used an expanded set of control characters and forward-only scrolling based on the earlier VT05.
 DEC documentation of the era refers to the terminals as the DECscope, a name that was otherwise almost never seen.

 The VT50 was sold only for a short period before it was replaced by the VT52 in September 1975.
 The VT52 provided a screen of 24 rows and 80 columns of text and supported all 95 ASCII characters as well as 32 graphics characters, bi-directional scrolling, and an expanded control character system.
-DEC produced a series of upgraded VT52's with additional hardware for various uses.
+DEC produced a series of upgraded VT52s with additional hardware for various uses.

 The VT52 family was followed by the much more sophisticated VT100 in 1978.

 Description

-The VT50 supported asynchronous communication at baud rates up to 9600 bits per second and did not require any fill characters.
-Like other early DEC terminals, the VT50 series were equipped with both an RS-232 port as well as a 20mA current loop, an older serial standard used with teletype machines that was more suitable for transmission over long runs of twisted-pair wiring.
+These terminals supported asynchronous communication at baud rates up to 9600 bits per second and did not require any fill characters.
+Like other early DEC terminals they were equipped with both an RS-232 port as well as a 20mA current loop, an older serial standard used with teletype machines that was more suitable for transmission over long runs of twisted-pair wiring.
 Data was read into a small buffer, which the display hardware periodically read to produce the display.
 Characters typed on the keyboard were likewise stored in a buffer and sent over the serial line as quickly as possible.

 To interpret the commands being sent in the serial data, it used a primitive central processing unit (CPU) built from small-scale-integration integrated circuits.
 It examined the data while the display hardware was inactive between raster scan lines, and then triggered the display hardware to take over at the appropriate time.
 The display system returned control to the CPU when it completed drawing the line.
 The CPU was so basic that addition and subtraction could only be done by repeatedly incrementing or decrementing two registers.
 Moreover, the time taken by such a loop had to be nearly constant, or text lower on the screen would be displayed in the wrong place during that refresh.